motleystate/moonstone/README.md

 ## Development guide

-To work a a new feature, related or not to an issue, we open a new branch from the development (currently `master`) branch to work on it.
+To work on a new feature, related or not to an issue, we open a new branch from the development (currently `master`) branch to work on it.

 > *If an issue is opened, we recommend to name your branch with the issue number at the begining, e.g. 5-my-new-feature*